cambridge-devclass/ambient-app--js/CONTRIBUTING.md

 ### Deployment

+We're using GitHub pages for this project.
-When your pull request is merged, GitHub pages will update automatically in a few minutes.
+When your pull request is merged, the app will be updated automatically in a few minutes.
+URL: https://cambridge-devclass.github.io/ambient-app--js

-See the link in README.md.
+You can see deployment status in https://github.com/cambridge-devclass/ambient-app--js/deployments